-One of the main causes of maternal mortality pregnant women is postpartum hemorrhage (PPH).
-It is clear that uterine atony is the primary cause of death in roughly 45% to

-55% of cases.
-Hypotension may result from the use of spinal anesthesia (SA) during pregnancy.
+One of the main causes of maternal mortality among pregnant women is postpartum haemorrhage (PPH).
+It is clear that uterine atony is the primary cause of death in roughly 45% to 55% of cases.
+Hypotension may result from the use of spinal Anaesthesia (SA) during pregnancy.
 The use of uterotonic drugs to lower maternal mortality is common.
-One powerful uterotonic drug that can be used to stop postpartum hemorrhage is oxytocin.^{2,3} Similar to SA, oxytocin consumption can also result in oxytocin-induced hypotension.
-The oxytocin receptors in the heart and blood arteries are what cause the hypotension in this syndrome.4
+One powerful uterotonic drug that can be used to stop postpartum haemorrhage is oxytocin.
+Similar to SA, oxytocin consumption can also result in oxytocin-induced hypotension.
+The oxytocin receptors in the heart and blood arteries are what cause the hypotension in this syndrome.

 Phenylephrine, mephentermine, crystalloids, and ephedrine can all be used to prevent the hypotension caused by SA and oxytocin.
 Phenylephrine has the primary effect on blood pressure regulation.
-Phenylephrine is mostly administered by bolus dosage and infusion.5 Phenylephrine affects the body via increasing cardiac output, heart rate, and decreasing systemic vascular resistance.
+Phenylephrine is mostly administered by bolus dosage and infusion.
+Phenylephrine affects the body via increasing cardiac output, heart rate, and decreasing systemic vascular resistance.
 The use of phenylephrine considerably reduces the incidence of nausea, vomiting, and hypotension.
-In contrast to ephedrine, it also improves fetal arterial perfusion.6,7
+In contrast to ephedrine, it also improves fetal arterial perfusion.